Research centres by region

-Institute of Ocean Sciences (Sidney)
+Institute of Ocean Sciences (Sidney, BC)

 Located west of Sidney on Vancouver Island on a 70-acre site, the Institute of Ocean Sciences (IOS) is one of Canada's largest marine institutes.
 An important link in Fisheries and Oceans Canada's nationwide chain of nine major scientific facilities, the institute is the centre for research on coastal waters of BC, the Northeastern Pacific Ocean, the western Canadian Arctic and navigable fresh waters east to the Alberta border.